 Two Weeks Before You Move

-- Contact your PAC or Military Pay to re-certify Basic Allowance for Housing (BAH) and have PCS checklist signed off.
+- Contact your PAC or Military Pay to re-certify Basic Allowance for Housing (BAH) and have the PCS checklist signed off.

 - Arrange vehicle rental, if necessary.